wyatt727/LSPosed-Framework/Docs/Troubleshooting.md

 **Considerations:**

-* With 16 GB + 12 GB RAM Boost, you have headroom but don’t waste resources—OnePlus thermal management may kill over-consuming processes.
+* With 16 GB + 12 GB RAM Boost, you have headroom but don't waste resources—OnePlus thermal management may kill over-consuming processes.

 ---